ankicommunity/anki-devops-services/README.md

 I highly encourage you contacting me if you feel it is "broken again" - it frustrates me too and I'd like to take the effort to fix the bugs on my side.

+Even if it is not I'm happy to answer questions (if I can), so if you have one, just submit an issue.

 ## Additional credits

 * https://github.com/tsudoko/anki-sync-server

-## Final words - Motivation
+## Final words and motivation

 Whenever I had to take off Anki Sync Server from the shelf, it was always broken for some reason, and it was also hard to reinstall from a clean state.
-These maintenances usually took from 1-2 to 5-6 hours, including finding the fork on GitHub which worked.
+These maintenances usually took from one to five or six hours, including finding the fork on GitHub which worked.

 According to the stars and the number of forks of the anki-sync-server or ankisyncd project, I'm sure I'm not the only one fighting this problem.

-I've decided to maintain a Docker image and a tutorial that is easy enough to follow for installation - even for a one time use on a laptop.
+I've decided to maintain a Docker image and a tutorial that is easy enough to follow for installation - for private servers or even for a one time use on a laptop.